-Users are welcome to copy, reproduce and distribute the information contained in this report for non-commercial purposes only, provided acknowledgement is given to NSW Trains as the source.
+Users are welcome to copy, reproduce and distribute the information contained in this NSW TrainLink Annual Report for non-commercial purposes only, provided acknowledgement is given to Transport for NSW as the source.
+We request attribution as: © State of New South Wales (Transport for NSW) 2022.